rcamach7/shopping-cart/README.md

 #### Improvements to be implemented

 - Add loading symbol while images are being retrieved from the products page
-- Redirect users to homepage while trying to access a URL that does not exist -
+- When user adds item to cart - dim the product so the user knows it has been added to their cart.